Collapse of NBA, NHL arena deal prompts recriminations, allegations of impropriety in Virginia

 “I find the whole thing unseemly," he said.

-Tribbett said that it’s not unusual for a consulting business to advise many kinds of clients, and that each of his clients’ interests are kept confidential from the others.
+Tribbett said that it’s not unusual for a consulting business to advise many kinds of clients, and that each of his clients’ interests are kept confidential.

+“If you’re an architect, it’s not a conflict to work on multiple buildings.
+And if you’re a political consultant, it’s not a conflict to work with multiple political clients,” Tribbett said.

 A number of other factors contributed to the Alexandria project’s demise, according to interviews with lawmakers and others close to the deal-making, who for months described the talks as chaotic, or worse.